clowdhaus/terraform-aws-vpc-v5/README.md

 # AWS VPC Terraform module

-:warning: This is experimental only - please do not rely on this being stable at this time.
+:warning: Please do not rely on this being stable.
 The goal of this project is to explore changes to the upstream `terraform-aws-vpc` module and hopefully/eventually land those changes there as v4.0.
-For now, this is just for testing and open collaboration on what that next version might look like, and how users can migrate from v3.x to v4.x
+For now, this is just for exploring and open collaboration on what that next version might look like, and how users can migrate from v3.x to v4.x.
+Feel free to watch along if you are curious.

 ## Design Goals

 - Terraform v1.x is min supported now that its GA
+- Terraform AWS provider v4.x is min supported version
 - Use of maps/`for_each` over `count` for stable/isolated changes
 - n-number of subnet groups with custom naming scheme
   - Currently only `private`, `public`, `internal`, `database`, and `redshift` are permitted and using those names